MuHAVi: Multicamera Human Action Video Data

 MAS: Manually Annotated Silhouette Data

-for the evaluation of action recognition methods
+for the evaluation of human action recognition methods

-Part of the REASON project funded by the UK's Engineering and Physical Sciences Research Council (EPSRC)
+Originally part of the REASON project funded by the UK's Engineering and Physical Sciences Research Council (EPSRC)

 NOTE: We have also made our virtual human action silhouette data available online (visit our ViHASi page).